A Useful Property of the Finite Nonabelian Groups: Abstract

 \section{Abstract}

-In the previous version $V2$ (under a different title) we were trying to give a new proof of Wedderburn's Little Theorem but we failed.
-In the present version $V3$ we prove a new theorem (which was necessary for the new proof of WLT) about finite nonabelian groups and its maximally abelian subgroups and provide an easy proof of a known theorem.
+In version $v1$ (under a different title) I was trying to give a new proof of Wedderburn's Little Theorem $(WLT)$, stating that a finite division ring is commutative, but I failed.
+So I had to withdraw the paper (version $v2$).
+Firstly I became aware of a new theorem.
+So in the mean time in version $v3$ under a new title (see top of this page) I proved a useful property of the finite nonabelian groups stating that one of its maximally abelian subgroups is not an eigenheimer.
+In the present version $v4$ I prove finally $WLT$ in a new section $2$ entitled: A New Proof of Wedderburn's Little Theorem: A Finite Division Ring is Commutative.